 - 1. From the Windows Start > Programs menu, select VistA Imaging Programs > Background Processor > Verifier. - 2.
 Log into the application using a valid VistA access and verify code.
 (The secondary menu option All MAG RPC's [MAG WINDOWS] is required for access to the Verifier).

-The BP Verifier window opens. - 3.
-In the Scope box, select one of the following options: - Range Type a start and stop IEN.
-The Verifier will process this range of IENS (inclusively).
-If the Start IEN is greater than Stop IEN, the Verifier will scan the image records backwards - All Every IEN record in VistA will be processed - Auto The Verifier will process IENs from the highest backwards to an IEN that was previously processed. - 4.
+The BP Verifier window opens.

+- 3. In the Scope box, select one of the following options: - Range Type a start and stop IEN.
+The Verifier will process this range of IENs (inclusively).
+If the Start IEN is greater than Stop IEN, the Verifier will scan the image records backwards. - All Every IEN record in VistA will be processed - Auto The Verifier will process IENs from the highest backwards to an IEN that was previously processed.
+This is the mode used by the Scheduled Verifier, and cannot be selected in Manual mode. - 4.
 In the Check Image Text box, select one of the following options:

 - Check Compare specific fields in the text files on Tier 1 with data contained in the associated IMAGE file (#2005) records in VistA.
 (Processing time will increase moderately.) - Don't Check Do not do any comparison of the text files with VistA.

-Note: This is the preferred option as the procedure to correct inconsistencies is under development. - 5.
+Note: This is the preferred option as the procedure to correct inconsistencies is under development.

 Click the Start button to begin processing.
 Processing activity will be displayed in the GUI window.